Chope

 Wireframing

-Before we start to create the prototypes, wireframes are used early in the development process to establish the basic structure of the app and used them to explore the different screens before the visual design and content were added in.
+Before creating the prototypes, wireframes were used early in the development process to establish the basic structure of the app and to explore the different screens before visual design and content were added.

 Wireframing